MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize/Removable-Packages/LanguageFeatures-WordBreaking-Common-Legacy.md

 # Language Word Breaking Legacy

-> [!WARNING]
-> THIS IS AN IN-PROGRESS ROUGH DRAFT.
-The wording and feature list may change before publishing.

 Applies to:
 ✅ Windows 11 IoT Enterprise LTSC 2024
 ✅ Windows 10 IoT Enterprise LTSC 2021 (19044.1741 or later)